Disconnected Agreement in Networks Prone to Link Failures: Optimizing Link Use

-Initialization in an execution is followed by iterating a loop performed by instruction~\eqref{OL:outer-repeat-loop} in the pseudocode in Figure~\ref{fig:OL-consensus}.
+The initialization is followed by iterating a loop performed by instruction~\eqref{OL:outer-repeat-loop} in the pseudocode in Figure~\ref{fig:OL-agreement}.
 The purpose of an iteration is to identify a new settled active connected component; we call an iteration \emph{epoch}.
 An epoch is determined by the round in which it started, remembered in the variable~\texttt{epoch} by instruction~\eqref{OL:start-epoch}.
-The knowledge of an active connected component of a node~$p$ identified in an epoch is stored in a set \texttt{Snapshot}, which is initialized at the outset of an epoch to just $p$'s state by instruction~\eqref{OL:start-epoch}.
+The knowledge of an active connected component of a node~$p$ identified in an epoch is stored in a set \texttt{Snapshot}, which is initialized at the outset of an epoch to the $p$'s state by instruction~\eqref{OL:start-epoch}.
 This knowledge is represented as a collection of states of nodes that arrived to $p$ in timestamp pairs, with timestamps indicating that they were created after the start of the current epoch, as verified by instruction~\eqref{OL:add-state-snapshot}.
 The main part of an epoch is implemented as an inner repeat loop~\eqref{OL:inner-repeat-loop}.
 An iteration of this loop implements a round of communication with neighbors through active links and updating the state by instruction~\eqref{OL:for-each-port-do}.
 An incident link in \texttt{Active} is \emph{mature} if either it became active because a message arrived through it or $p$ made it active spontaneously at some round $i$ and the current round is at least $i+2$.
 If a mature active link fails to deliver a message then $p$ moves it to \texttt{Unreliable}.

 A set variable \texttt{Timestamps} stores timestamp pairs that a node sends in each message and updates after receiving messages at a round.
 A set variable \texttt{Snapshot} is used to construct an active connected component. \texttt{Snapshot} is rebuilt in each epoch, starting only with the current $p$'s state.
-We separate storing timestamp pairs in a set \texttt{Timestamps} used for communication from storing states in \texttt{Snapshot} to build an active connected component because nodes do not synchronize epochs among themselves, to facilitate proper advancement of epochs in other nodes.
+We separate storing timestamp pairs in a set \texttt{Timestamps} used for communication from storing states in \texttt{Snapshot} to build an active connected component, to facilitate a proper advancement of epochs in other nodes.